LightningStrike83/Singer_D_Portfolio/README.md

-# Portfolio For Dan Singer
+# Portfolio For Delilah Singer

-This is the porfolio for Dan Singer, front-end coder, writer, and video editor.
+This is the porfolio for Delilah Singer, front-end coder, writer, and video editor.

 ## Installation